Sandrafongshurui/SEIF-Project-1/README.md

 -Spent alot of time thinking about how and the best way to do it, as many instances I have done a certain function, only to realised i could hv done it in a faster way.
 Hence i spent more time thinking stuff through.

-6) Local storage problem to retrivinng recipes, 403 forbidden error.
+6) Local storage problem to retrivinng recipes, 403 forbidden error occurs randomly.

 ---------------------
 Techniques/Framework